-Some keyboard warriors regularly call for the boycott of an entire country’s tourism industry, in reaction to the death of animals that could conceivably have been prevented.
+Some online people regularly call for the boycott of an entire country’s tourism industry, in reaction to the death of animals that could conceivably have been prevented.

 This is particularly so when the animals are hunted or culled or when the government in question has been slow in preventing human-wildlife conflict situations that result in the death of animals.
 And the resulting angst is magnified when a charismatic, named animal dies.

-I disagree with this strategy (tourism boycotts) and, after having engaged personally with a number of these keyboard warriors over the years, thought I would summarise my basic counterargument in this opinion editorial.
+I disagree with this strategy (tourism boycotts) and, after having engaged personally with a number of these keyboard activists over the years, thought I would summarise my basic counterargument in this opinion editorial.

 1. Fewer people being employed in tourism, and those in rural areas (where the animals are and where there is little scope for alternative employment) could then turn to some form of wildlife extraction (as they did in the past) to meet their basic needs.
 Habitats will be modified to suit cattle and goats and tolerance of wild animals, which are often a threat to lives and livelihoods, will disappear.
 In other words, more animals will die and ecosystems will be damaged.